jvs-alpha/mailing-automation/README.md

 * home division
 * franchise
 * gender

-## Procedure for creating the DB
-* create the database structure using mysql
+* alpha
+* number

+## TODO
+1. Recreate the DB structure with all the elements
+2. Create the RegisterNo script
+  1. The RegisterNo function must return a list containing [register no,alpha,number]
-* create the api for the DB
+3. Alter the DB APi for the new DB